 Self-Evaluation ReportProgram leadership and faculty spend four to six months preparing a comprehensive written self-evaluation report assessing the program against established criteria.
 The report is submitted to the Provost’s Office.

 External Review Team Report

-The Program Action Plan is submitted to the Provost’s Office for review and approval, and is used to guide the enhancement and development of the program over the ensuing five-year period.
+The Program Action Plan is then submitted to the Provost’s Office for review and approval and used to guide program improvement during the ensuing five-year period.